Travel spots in Lithuania

 Puodkaliai Hillfort with outer ward and settlement, Puodkaliai Hillfort and burial ground, Hillfort of the Puodkaliai Hillfort with outer ward and settlement

-Puodkaliai Hillfort is in Puodkaliai village, Skuodas District, on the left bank of the Bartuva and the right bank of the Erla, close to their confluence.
-The rivers are not only scenic background here - they help explain why the location could have been useful for defence, movement, and settlement.
+Puodkaliai Hillfort is in Puodkaliai village, Skuodas District, on a hill on the left bank of the Bartuva and the right bank of the Erla, close to their confluence.
+The rivers are not only scenic background here - they explain why the location was convenient for defence, movement, and settlement.

-In the Register of Cultural Property, the object is listed as the hillfort of the Puodkaliai Hillfort with outer ward and settlement, KVR code 3254.
-It is an archaeological monument of national significance and part of a wider protected complex.
+In the Register of Cultural Property, the object is listed as the hillfort of the Puodkaliai Hillfort with outer ward and settlement (unique code 3254), with national-significance monument status.
+It belongs to the wider Puodkaliai Hillfort with outer ward and settlement complex.

-VLE gives the hillfort platform as about 80 x 90 m.
-One of its clearest features is a rampart about 140 m long, up to 5 m high, and up to 17 m wide.
-Those dimensions make it clear on site that this is not just a small rise, but a more complex defensive structure.
+VLE gives the hillfort platform as elongated, about 80 x 90 m.
+Its clearest feature is a rampart 140 m long on the south-western and western edges, up to 5 m high and 17 m wide.
+Those dimensions make it clear on site that this is not a small rise, but a complex defensive structure.

 Puodkaliai Hillfort sources